 Isla San Marcos

-One of few inhabited islands we visit, rugged San Marcos is home to about 500 people and offers plentiful opportunities to explore via kayak, swimming, snorkeling
+One of the few inhabited islands we visit, rugged San Marcos is home to about 500 people and offers plentiful opportunities to explore via kayak,

 Isla San Jose

 One of the larger islands in the Sea of Cortez, San Jose offers several landing possibilities depending on conditions and the whim of the moment.
-Photograph the ochre cliffs on the island's eastern shore, hike up an arroyo, or visit the abandoned salt works on the west side.
+Photograph the ochre cliffs on the island's eastern shore, hike a cactus-filled arroyo, visit the abandoned salt works on the island's west side, and snorkel with sea lions.

-This collection of rocky islets in the southern Sea of Cortez lies just off Espiritu Santo.
-It is the southernmost rookery of the California sea lion, and we find a colony of several hundred resident here.
-Curious youngsters often want to check us out as we swim and snorkel in the teal waters.
+This collection of rocky uninhabited islands lies in the southern Sea of Cortez, and Los Islotes is the southernmost rookery of the California sea lion, where we find a colony of several hundred in residence.
+Curious youngsters often want to check us out as we swim and snorkel in the clear turquoise waters.
 Numerous seabirds nest in the vertical cliffs above the colony—watch out for dive-bombing pelicans!
+On Isla San Francisco, keep an eye out for 10 different species of reptiles, including the endemic Isla San Francisco whiptail, as we explore the island's rocky beaches and salt flats.
+Birds abound here, too: look for yellow-footed gulls, brown pelicans and blue-footed boobies.